Samuel-Bandeira/Doctor-Appointment-App/Readme.md

 - [ ] print pdf with valuable information about the appointment
 - [x] Add better layout to appointments(add date bar, with all dates)
 - [x] Pass data throught each step of the form
+- [x] Save state of date through each form
 ## - Admim Page:
 - [ ] Admim login
 - [ ] Admim sing up